jamesETsmith/msanalysis/README.md

 # MSAnalysis

-`msanalysis` is a lightweight python package to read and process mass spectra, specifically those in the CDF format.
+`msanalysis` is a lightweight python package to read and process mass spectra, specifically those in the mzXML format.

   - [General](#general)
     - [Build Info](#build-info)